beamer159/EZD6/src/circles_of_sorcery.md

 Elementalists can also do small tricks with their element.
 These can do such things as instantly light a torch or slowly fill a cup with water.
 Allow players to be creative.

-**Extra damage** - Elementalists can do an extra strike of damage against a target that is susceptible to the element they manipulate with the approval of the RR.
+**Extra damage** - Elementalists can do an extra strike of damage against a target that is susceptible to the element they manipulate with the approval of the GM.

 ## Illusionist